rongxinxia/resumeol/README.md

 Backend is implemted by Node.js/Express with Mongoose connecting MongoDB hosted on mLab as the DB.

-How a request is handled by the backend

 All three routers are in routers/API

 Schema are defined in models

+How a request is handled by the backend

-- Request handled by express.Router() (Resume/Authentication/Information).
+- Requests handled by express.Router() (Resume/Authentication/Information).
-- Fetch data with Mongoose from DB.
+- Fetching data with Mongoose from the DB.
-- Send reponsed back to the frontend.
+- Sending the reponse back to the frontend.